LeonYang95/PLELog/README.md

 ### Environment

+**Note:**
-**Note:** We attach great importance to the reproducibility of `PLELog`.
+- We attach great importance to the reproducibility of `PLELog`.
 Here we list some of the key packages to reproduce our results.
 However, as discussed in [issue#14](https://github.com/YangLin-George/PLELog/issues/14), please refer to the `requirements.txt` file for package installation.

+- According to [issue#16](https://github.com/YangLin-George/PLELog/issues/16), there seems to have some problem with suggested hdbscan version, if your environment has such an error, please refer to the issue for support.
+Great thanks for this valuable issue!

 **Key Packages:**